Operational Breakdown

 What would get built

-A Role Clarity Audit or Operations Baseline would be a strong first step, depending on whether the main issue is ownership confusion or broader operating friction.
+A Role Clarity Audit or a broader Operations Clarity build would be a strong first step, depending on whether the main issue is ownership confusion or broader operating friction.